 For a more detailed explanation of the similar schools methodology please visit the KS4 Similar Schools Technical Note.

 This allows a fair chance to demonstrate performance within the group according to actual attainment.
 There is opportunity to demonstrate movement either upwards or downwards the group ranking.
-If we were to present static groups of schools, rather than providing unique groups for each school, many schools would be prevented the fair opportunity to demonstrate progress amongst their similar schools as a result of being at the top or bottom of a group from the outset.
+The DfE outlined that presenting static groups of schools, rather than providing unique groups for each school, would mean many schools are prevented the fair opportunity to demonstrate progress amongst their similar schools as a result of being at the top or bottom of a group from the outset.

-To promote opportunities for collaboration we have, where possible, highlighted statistically better performing schools in each group that are located within 75 miles of the focus school.
+The DfE outline that to promote opportunities for collaboration they have, where possible, highlighted statistically better performing schools in each group that are located within 75 miles of the focus school.
 The criteria a school must meet to be highlighted in this way is explained in the KS4 Similar Schools Technical Note.